shaoweipng/udacity-deep-learning/README.md

 **Disclaimer:** there is probably a code of conduct if you are enrolled in the nanodegree.
 Copying the code from the repository and pretending it to be sure would be bad.
 Even looking into it may be an infringement.
 Talk to your instructor.

-The course is just great.
-I have posted an [extended review of it on my blog][ab.com-udacity-deep-learning].
+The course is just great!
 You will use and develop neural networks for image recognition with convolution, natural language processing with embeddings and character based text generation with RNN/LTSM.

 See below an outcome of one of the assignments, a t-SNE projection of word vectors, clustered by similarity.